 - Will I have to meet revenue goals?

-Answering these questions will provide you with a clear understanding of what’s required to get the marketing promotion you want.
+Answering these questions will give you a clear understanding of what’s required to get the marketing promotion you want.

 How to do it: Reach out to your professional network or friends you know who have your desired role.
-Meet with them and ask about their job to learn more about your desired position.
+Meet them and ask about their job to learn about your desired position.